djentleman/Java-Chemistry-Project/README.md

 - on launch bug fix

 - changes made to 'smart render', a molecule must contain 20 atoms in order to be rendered in shorthand

 - able to delete the last added atom from the molecule

+- users can now pick bond types when adding atoms

+- add atom bugfix

+- project class added, but not implemented

+- obsolete classes removed

+- new project form added

+- cranges made to GUI structure

+- now works with 'Project' as opposed to 'Molecule'

+- keeps track of number of Molecules in project

+- can now change rendeing type

 ---------------------------------------------------
 v1.2